The Northwest is my favorite region of Argentine, full stop.

-Argentina’s Northwest, locally known as NOA (Noroeste Argentino) is famous for its rainbow mountains, charming villages, folkloric music and handwoven crafts.
-Salta is home to the country’s second largest wine region and Tucuman saw the beginning of Argentina’s battle for independence.
+It’s famous for its rainbow mountains, charming villages, folkloric music, and handwoven crafts.
+Salta is home to the country’s second-largest wine region and Tucuman saw the beginning of Argentina’s battle for independence.

 Provinces: Jujuy, Salta, Tucuman, Catamarca, and Santiago del Estero

-In Jujuy we’ve explored the small villages of Purmamarca, Tilcara, Uquia and Humahuaca.
-This region has some of the country’s best food with pre-Hispanic origins, beautiful folkloric music and handicrafts like woven tapestries you’ll need an extra suitcase to bring home.
+In Jujuy explore the small villages of Purmamarca, Tilcara, Uquia and Humahuaca.
+This region has some of the country’s best food with pre-Hispanic origins, beautiful folkloric music, and handicrafts like woven tapestries you’ll need an extra suitcase to bring home.

-Salta has some of the world’s highest altitude vineyards in Cafayate and Cachi.
-Drive through some of the most stunning vistas in Salta’s Quebrada de las Conchas, Quebrada de las Flechas, and Cuesta del Obispo and check out hundreds year old cactus in the Cardon National Park.
+Drive through some of the most stunning vistas in Salta’s Quebrada de las Conchas, Quebrada de las Flechas, and Cuesta del Obispo, centuries old cactus in Parque Nacional de los Cardones.